Love is in the Air Wedding Invitations

 …and so on and so forth in way too many words.

-[related-post align="right"]The thing is… did we somehow turn into British royalty when we became engaged?
-We don't talk like that!
-Isn't this invitation supposed to be for a ceremony that is all about our relationship?
-And I know, for a fact, that our relationship would never "request the honour of your presence" or "cordially invite you," no matter how much we wanted you there.
+I know, for a fact, that our relationship would never “request the honour of your presence” or “cordially invite you,” no matter how much we wanted you there.
 Our relationship would never refer to ourselves by our full names — our relationship rarely ever even uses our first names!
-And our relationship would certainly never spell out the year 2008.
-In fact, our relationship is the kind of relationship that gets ANGRY when it sees dates and times spelled out completely in words!
+And our relationship would certainly never spell out the year instead of using numbers.
+In fact, our relationship is the kind of relationship that rolls it's eyes when it sees dates and times spelled out completely in words!

 When I first started planning the invites, I found myself actually stressing over the wording of the invitation.
 I even found myself Googling “the proper way to word a wedding invitation.”
 And then, when I started the first draft, I caught myself actually spelling out “two thousand and…” — wait a minute!
 What am I doing?